Schuh: schuh magazine

-Concessions, Franchises and Authorised Stockists
+Concessions, franchises and authorised stockists

-Concession Operations
+Concession operations

 schuh previously operated concession partnerships with a number of high street retailers.

-In 1987, when schuh was bought over by the Glasgow based chain Goldberg, several concession branches of schuh operated in these department stores as well as within Goldberg sub-brands Wrygges and Wrygges Man.
+In 1987, when schuh was bought over by the Glasgow based chain Goldberg, several concession branches of schuh operated in these department stores as well as within Goldberg sub-brands News, 'ing', Wrygges and Wrygges Man.

+In the 1990s schuh operated concessions within FTC: Fosters Trading Company (formerly Foster Brothers) for a brief time.
+This was meant to continue as FTC changed to 'The Lounge', however with the demise of the parent company, this concession ended in 1998.

-In 2001, schuh opened concessions within the newly created d2 Jeans fashion chain - created from the merger of Jeans For Sale (JFS), Jeanster and Fosters Trading Company (formerly Foster Brothers).
+In 2001, schuh opened concessions within the newly created d2 Jeans fashion chain - created from the merger of Jeans For Sale (JFS), Jeanster and FTC: Fosters Trading Company (formerly Foster Brothers).

-In 2004, schuh operated staffed concessions selling womens footwear in the newly launched Tempest stores across Ulster - a fashion led retail chain owned by parent company Menarys.
+In 2004, schuh operated staffed concessions selling women's footwear in the newly launched Tempest stores across Ulster - a fashion led retail chain owned by parent company Menarys.

 From 2004 until 2013, schuh operated in 30+ Republic clothing stores with staffed concessions.
 These were closed and replaced throughout 2013 and 2014 when Republic fell into administration.

-Franchise Branch
+Franchise branch

 schuh operated a franchise branch in the Sahara Centre, Dubai in the United Arab Emirates from 2003 to 2004.

-Authorised Stockists
+Authorised stockists

 schuh is sold via Hirestreet on a rental basis.
 Hirestreet allows customers to rent footwear on demand or on a rotational basis.